Xanthelasma

 What is Xanthelasma?

-They can occur more often in woman than men and may possibly be hereditary, being caused by cells that uptake fat and deposit these from the microcirculation around the affected area to form a localized plaque.
+They can occur more often in women than men and may possibly be hereditary, being caused by cells that uptake fat and deposit these from the microcirculation around the affected area to form a localised plaque.

 Removal of Xanthelasma